woodrad/5lbs.org-Homepage/README.md

-This is a fork of excid3's "landing" project.
-It's the current HTML and CSS code to my homepage, http://5lbs.org, along with other files needed to make my web page load.
-All images taken from Wikicommons and are in the public domain.
+Archived version of the old 5lbs.org homepage.
+All images come fromm Wikicommons and are in the public domain.